Dactylis glomerata: Description

 Cock's-foot grows in dense perennial tussocks to 20–140 cm tall, with grey-green leaves 20–50 cm long and up to 1.5 cm broad, and a distinctive tufted triangular flowerhead 10–50 cm long, which may be either green or red- to purple-tinged (usually green in shade, redder in full sun), turning pale grey-brown at seed maturity.
 The spikelets are 5–9 mm long, typically containing two to five flowers.
 It has a characteristic flattened stem base which distinguishes it from many other grasses.

 It flowers from June to September.

 Taxonomy

 Dactylis glomerata is treated as the sole species in the genus Dactylis by some authors, while others include one to four other species.
-It is commonly divided into several regional subspecies, particularly by those authors accepting only the single species:
+It is commonly divided into several regional subspecies, particularly by those authors accepting only the single species.
+Plants of the World Online accepts 20 subspecies.